Teddy Kayombo

-Theodore Kenzo 'Teddy' Kayombo (born 25 January 1991 in Lyon) is a French born Congolese footballer, who currently plays for Limonest.
+Theodore Kenzo 'Teddy' Kayombo (born 25 January 1991) is a French former professional footballer who played as a centre-back.

 Career

+Kayombo was born in Lyon.
 He made his debut for the Metz reserve team in the 3–1 away win over Jarville on 24 January 2010, and established himself as a second-string regular during the 2010–11 season.
 Kayombo played his first senior match for Metz in the 1–0 victory against Guingamp on 12 August 2011, coming on as an 82nd-minute substitute for Yohan Croizet, who was also making his debut in the match.
 The defender left after three years with the reserve side of Metz, the club and signed in summer of As of 2012 with Tours FC.
-He played only two games as substitute and was after the end of the season 2012/2013 released by Toure.
-He signed than in January 2014 after a half year without an club, for CFA side AS Lyon-Duchère.
+He played only two games as substitute and was after the end of the season 2012–13 released by Toure.
+In January 2014, after a half year without a club, he signed for CFA side AS Lyon-Duchère.